56quarters/avalonms/doc/api/songs.rst

                                                         case sensitive.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``album_id``  No            ``string``    No            Select only songs belonging to this album by UUID.
 The UUID is
-                                                        expected to be formatted using hexadecimal digits with hyphens (32 alphanumeric characters and four hyphens).
+                                                        expected to be formatted using hexadecimal digits or hexadecimal digits with hyphens.
 If the UUID is not formatted correctly an ``InvalidParameterError`` will be returned.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``artist``    No            ``string``    No            Select only songs by this artist, exact match, not case
                                                         sensitive.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``artist_id`` No            ``string``    No            Select only songs by this artist by UUID.
 The UUID is expected
-                                                        to be formatted using hexadecimal digits with hyphens (32 alphanumeric characters and four hyphens).
-If the UUID is not formatted correct an ``InvalidParameterError`` will be
+                                                        to be formatted using hexadecimal digits or hexadecimal digits with hyphens.
+If the UUID is not formatted correctly an ``InvalidParameterError`` will be returned.
-                                                        returned.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``genre``     No            ``string``    No            Select only songs belonging to this genre, exact match, not
                                                         case sensitive.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``genre_id``  No            ``string``    No            Select only songs belonging to this genre by UUID.
 The UUID is
-                                                        expected to be formatted using hexadecimal digits with hyphens (32 alphanumeric characters and four hyphens).
-If the UUID is not formatted correct an ``InvalidParameterError`` will be returned.
+                                                        expected to be formatted using hexadecimal digits or hexadecimal digits with hyphens.
+If the UUID is not formatted correctly an ``InvalidParameterError`` will be
+                                                        returned.
 ------------- ------------- ------------- ------------- ---------------------------------------------------------------
 ``query``     No            ``string``    No            Select only songs whose album, artist, genre, or name contains